-Ravensbourne is committed to recruiting not only regionally representative rates of students from low participation areas but also from ethnic minority groups, which we believe make up a substantial proportion of potential students from low participation areas (students from BAME backgrounds have made up a growing proportion of our POLAR4 Quintile 1 and 2 recruitment catchment since 2013-14).63
+Ravensbourne is committed to recruiting not only regionally representative rates of students from low participation areas but also from Black, Asian and Minority groups, which we believe make up a substantial proportion of potential students from low participation areas (students from BAME backgrounds have made up a growing proportion of our POLAR4 Quintile 1 and 2 recruitment catchment since 2013-14).
 We have ambitious targets for Ravensbourne as well as the Creative Arts sector as a whole.
-The proportion of our students from Black, Asian and Minority Ethnic (BAME) backgrounds (38%) is higher than that of both the UK (22.7%) and the English HE (26%) sectors.
+The proportion of our students from Black, Asian and Minority Ethnic (BAME)

+backgrounds (38%) is higher than that of both the UK (22.7%) and the English HE (26%) sectors.
 Our demand and recruitment of BAME students is also consistently high compared to other specialist creative universities, and we are well above the average for our main specialism, Creative Arts and Design (14%).

-In order to continue to meet these targets, we will further work with our collaborative partners on initiatives to improve HE participation rates for this group.
+In order to continue to meet these targets, we will work with our collaborative partners on initiatives to improve HE participation rates for this group.
 AccessHE have a BAME Forum which acts as a consultancy assembly for HE staff working to support progression to and through HE for those from BAME backgrounds.
-We will also continue to work with UKADIA (United Kingdom Arts and Design Institutions Association) to raise the profile of a specialist Arts HE education nationally amongst underrepresented groups such as BAME.

-In the first year of this plan onwards, we also plan to employ recent graduates from BAME backgrounds to deliver targeted outreach work in this area, especially for our Undergraduate courses that have the lowest BAME recruitment, such as in Sound Design, Music Production, Digital Television and Digital Photography, where historically less than 30% of the student cohort are from BAME backgrounds.
+We will continue to employ recent graduates from BAME backgrounds to deliver targeted outreach work in this area, especially for our Undergraduate courses that have the lowest BAME recruitment, such as in Sound Design, Music Production, Digital Television and Digital Photography, where historically less than 30% of the student cohort are from BAME backgrounds.
 We will also continue to employ our diverse student ambassador cohort to work on outreach programmes, as we always find they are effective role models for the young people they engage with.